MLH/devrelcon-ny-2024/public/data/faq.md

 ### How is the DevRelCon NY venue set up?

 The macro venue is called Industry City, which is a converted industrial development in Brooklyn that now houses retail, coworking and event spaces, and more.
-Within Industry City, our keynotes and registration will be taking place on our Broadway Stage, which is referred to in Industry City as 52A and is in Building 5 in the complex.
-Our unconference, workshops/sessions, lunch, and our after party will be taking place in our Central Park Room (upstairs) and Brooklyn Bridge Stage (downstairs) which are in a coworking space called Camp David.
-Camp David is in Building 3 of the complex.
+Within Industry City, our sessions and registration will be taking place in Building 5.
+Upstairs will be registration and keynotes in room 52A and downstairs will be sessions in the Black Box Theater.
+Our unconference, lunch, and our after party will be taking place in a coworking space in Building 3 called The Landing (formerly Camp David).
 There is a short (<5) min walk that is partially outdoors and partially indoors between the two spaces.
 You can see all of our spaces on the map below.

 ### Venue Map